Dr. Meghan McMurtry

 C. Meghan McMurtry is an Associate Professor in Psychology at the University of Guelph, director of the Pediatric Pain, Health, and Communication Lab, and a Clinical and Health Psychologist with the Pediatric Chronic Pain Program at McMaster Children’s Hospital.
 Dr. McMurtry’s research and clinical interests focus on acute and chronic pain, medical procedure-related fear, as well as communication and family influences in these contexts.
 Dr. McMurtry was the Co-Principal Investigator and an Evidence Lead on the national Help Eliminate Pain in Kids and Adults Team which created two clinical practice guidelines regarding vaccination pain and needle fear management; aspects from the pain management guideline were endorsed for vaccinations worldwide by the World Health Organization (WHO).
 Recently, Dr. McMurtry was the sole psychologist on the small subcommittee for the WHO’s Global Advisory Committee on Vaccine Safety tasked with creating guidance on immunization stress-related responses.
 She also served as the sole psychologist on the 25 person Guideline Development Group representing 17 countries for the WHO’s Guideline for the Management of Chronic Pain in Children.

-Delane Linkiewich is a second year master’s student in the Clinical Child and Adolescent Psychology Program at the University of Guelph.
+Delane Linkiewich is a PhD student in the Clinical Child and Adolescent Psychology Program at the University of Guelph.
 Her primary research interests focus on the social context of youth living with chronic pain, namely peer support and peer relationships.
-Outside of the peer-context, Delane is also interested in the family context in how parents and families support youth living with pain.
+For her Master’s thesis, Delane conducted a peer support needs assessment with adolescents with chronic pain.
+Her PhD research will continue this line of work as she will develop, pilot, and evaluate a group peer support intervention for adolescents with chronic pain.
 Additionally, Delane conducts patient-oriented research and engages patient partners in her work in order to amplify the voices of people with lived experience.
-Delane is actively involved in the pain community as she co-chairs the Patient Engagement Committee of the Chronic Pain Network and sits on the Steering Committee for the Alberta Pain Research Network.
-Delane has also been living with pain for the past 13 years and is a passionate advocate for people living with pain.
+Delane is actively involved in the pain community as she co-chaired the Patient Engagement Committee of the Chronic Pain Network and sits on the Steering Committee for the Alberta Pain Research Network.
+Delane has also been living with pain for the past 14 years and is a passionate advocate for people living with pain.
 Delane’s research has been funded by CIHR and OGS.

 Natisha Nabbijohn is currently a PhD student the Clinical Child and Adolescent Psychology program at the University of Guelph under the supervision of Dr. Meghan McMurtry.
 Supported by two consecutive MA-level OGS awards, her Master’s thesis consists of scoping review on the measurement and conceptualization of coping responses in the pediatric chronic pain literature.
 She has also been active as research student in the Pediatric Chronic Pain Program at the McMaster Children’s Hospital and involved as a student trainee in the Pain in Child Health program.
 Prior to her current graduate work, Natisha completed an undergraduate and Master’s degree in psychology at the University of Toronto where she examined the role of biological, psychological and social factors on the well-being of gender minority youth.
 Natisha is interested in applying the biopsychosocial model in her current research to improve the quality of life and healthcare experience of youth living with chronic pain.